TimeTraveller-San/Bash_scripts/README.md

 # Scripts
 ## randomplay
-Randomly play a video/audio in a directory by searching recursively
+Randomly play a video/audio in a directory by searching recursively.
+(I use this to randomly an episode of the office)

 - `base_dir` is the uppermost directory in which files are searched recursively
 - In `line 8` and `line 17`, edit `$(find "$base_dir" -name "*.extension1" -o -name "*.extension2"  -o -name "*.extension3" | xargs -d '\n' realpath)`. `-o` is or so there can be any number of file extensions.
 I have used `mp4`, `mkv` and `avi` to play videos.